coolbrett/coolbrett/README.md

 ### Hi there, I'm Brett 👋

-## I'm a Computer Science Senior at Western Carolina University!
+## I'm a Site Reliability Engineer for Dick's Sporting Goods!

-- Graduating December 2021

 ### Connect with me: